-Roof leaks can cause a lot of damage to your home.
+Roof leaks can cause significant damage to your home.
 They can lead to mold, rotted framing and sheathing, destroyed insulation, and even damaged ceilings.

 However, these problems can be minimized if you know what to look for.
 This article will help you to identify and fix five common causes of roof leaks.